 Casualty animals must not be transported unless they are fit for the intended journey.
 In the case of doubt, veterinary advice should be sought.
-There is no obligation for a slaughterhouse to accept casualty animals and arrangements with the slaughterhouse management and official veterinarian must be made before sending in any such animal.

 A live animal (if fit to be transported) known or suspected to be injured, or showing signs of abnormality, must be accompanied to a slaughterhouse by a food chain information declaration, completed by the owner or person in charge of the animal.

-Where an otherwise healthy animal, fit for human consumption, has had an accident rendering it unfit for transport, it may be possible to slaughter outside of a licensed slaughterhouse and move the carcase directly to a licenced slaughterhouse.
+Where an otherwise healthy animal, fit for human consumption, has had an accident rendering it unfit for transport, it may be possible to slaughter outside of a licensed slaughterhouse and then move the carcase directly to a licensed slaughterhouse.
 To do this you will need an ante-mortem veterinary inspection and declaration.

 Transporting of casualty animals